jonnor/random/sustainability/microhouse.md

 Wants
 ------

-* House to be mounted on trolley, for transporting with car
+* House to be transportable, for instance mounted on trolley
 * Window looking out from working area
 * Window looking out from sleeping area